HPV vaccine

 The primary target group in most of the countries recommending HPV vaccination is young adolescent girls, aged 9–14.
 The vaccination schedule depends on the age of the vaccine recipient.
-As of 2023, 27% of girls aged 9–14 years worldwide received at least one dose (37 countries were implementing the single-dose schedule, 45% of girls aged 9–14 years old vaccinated in that year).
-As of September 2024, 57 countries are implementing the single-dose schedule.
-At least 144 countries (at least 74% of WHO member states) provided the HPV vaccine in their national immunization schedule for girls, as of November 2024.
-As of 2022, 47 countries (24% of WHO member states) also did it for boys.
+As of 2025, an estimated 33% of girls aged 9–14 years worldwide received at least one dose (93 countries were implementing the single-dose schedule, 85% of girls aged 9–14 years old vaccinated in that year).
+As of the end of 2025, 93 countries are implementing the single-dose schedule.
+At least 162 countries provide the HPV vaccine in their national immunization programs as of 2025.
 Vaccinating a large portion of the population may also benefit the unvaccinated by way of herd immunity.

 The HPV vaccine is on the World Health Organization's List of Essential Medicines.
 The World Health Organization (WHO) recommends HPV vaccines as part of routine vaccinations in all countries, along with other prevention measures.
 The WHO's priority purpose of HPV immunization is the prevention of cervical cancer, which accounts for 82% of all HPV-related cancers and more than 95% of which are caused by HPV.
-88% (2020 figure) of cervical cancers and 90% of deaths occur in low- and middle-income countries and 2% (2020 figure) in high-income countries.
+Of cervical cancers, 88% (2020 figure) occur and 90% of deaths occur in low- and middle-income countries and 2% (2020 figure) in high-income countries.
 The WHO-recommended primary target population for HPV vaccination is girls aged 9–14 years before they become sexually active.
 It aims the introduction of the HPV vaccine in all countries and has set a target of reaching a coverage of 90% of girls fully vaccinated with HPV vaccine by age 15 years.
 Females aged ≥15 years, boys, older males or men who have sex with men (MSM) are secondary target populations.
 HPV vaccination is the most cost-effective public health measure against cervical cancer, particularly in resource-constrained settings.
 Cervical cancer screening is still required following vaccination.